denten-books/plain-text/main.md

 schema proceeds roughly as follows: first, content and control couple at the visible surface of removable storage media (ticker tape and punch card);
-second, inscription splits into input and output, retreating into magnetic storage; to reemerge, at the end, on the screen, the same as before, but also as we suspect, not the same: less solid and concealing something beneath the phantasmic shell of its former appearance.[^ln3-illusion]
+second, inscription splits into input and output, retreating into magnetic storage; to reemerge at last on screen, in the same guise, but also as we suspect, somehow transformed: less solid and concealing something beneath the phantasmal shell of its former appearance.[^ln3-illusion]

 *A. Removable storage media and automation, 1725-1964.[ln3-loom]*